ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IConstellationConstraintObjectRestriction.rst

 IConstellationConstraintObjectRestriction
 =========================================

-.. py:class:: IConstellationConstraintObjectRestriction
+.. py:class:: ansys.stk.core.stkobjects.IConstellationConstraintObjectRestriction

    IConstellationConstraintRestriction

    A restriction interface that is satisfied only when specified number of objects meets the conditions for the chain access.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IConstellationConstraintObjectRestriction

 Overview
 --------